I found myself aimlessly staring in the mirror, finally realizing that this is was my life for the next 35 years.

 Not all was bad during this time.
 Shortly after I started this job I found yoga, which helped me deal with the physical pain I was experiencing from stress the job was causing me.
 A major factor that built up my self-confidence to take the plunge.
 I loved yoga and how it brought me back to living in the moment.

-I also met a wonderful man, Dominic, while I was traveling in Croatia.
-A last minute trip that I had no plans taking since I started a new job a few months earlier, but when I realized that the relationship was deteriorating, I just booked it and tagged along with my friends on their yacht.
+I also met a wonderful man while I was traveling in Croatia.
+A last minute trip that I had no plans taking since I started a new job a few months earlier, but when I realized that the work relationship was deteriorating, I just booked it and tagged along with my friends on their yacht.
 I won’t lie, I had been manifesting meeting someone, and I really hoped to meet someone on this trip.
-This is when I really started to believe in the laws of attraction and manifesting.
+This is when I really started to believe in the laws of attraction and manifestation.
 He restored my faith in people again, his kind heart brought mine back to life, gave me hope.
 We didn’t know what would happen but I was happy to have met him nonetheless.